chrissuu/bleu_fix/_posts/2024-03-01-but-what-is-computer-science.md

 With the introduction of personal computers, the notion of "computers" as humans doing actual calculations have been replaced with a small laptop that has several magnitudes of more computing power than us.
 However, we are still, more or less, interested in the same questions.
 How can we solve a problem? (algorithm design) How fast can we solve problems?
 What's the quickest way to solve a problem? (algorithm / complexity analysis and optimization)

-The field of algorithm design and complexity analysis is most closely a subset of theoretical computer science.
-"Applied computer science" would be, for example, software development, programming language creation, compilers, etc...
-Computer science curriculums nowadays are focused on both the theoretical and applied, even if a lot of computer science graduates pursue a software development career in the future.
-In other words, software development is a tiny subset of what computer science actually is.

 ### Overview

 Computer science can be seen as the field of studying and modeling problem solving; it is the study of algorithms, information, and computations.
+Theoretical computer science perhaps sets the foundation to the large field of computer science!

 ### References